Women in Afghanistan: Islamic Republic of Afghanistan (2001–2021)

-Second Islamic Emirate of Afghanistan
+Second Islamic Emirate of Afghanistan (2021–)

-In August 2021, Afghan president Ashraf Ghani and the United States left the country, and the Taliban took control and established a new all-male government.
+In August 2021, the Taliban returned to power and established a new all-male government.
 The interim government has not been recognized internationally, since the international community linked recognition to respect for women's and minority rights.

 Despite repeated assurances by the Taliban that women's rights would be respected, severe restrictions have been placed on their access to education and work.
 In some areas, the Taliban forced women to stop working altogether.
+Women have also been banned from most workplaces, including NGOs and UN agencies, with exceptions granted only in narrowly defined roles.
 Education in lower grades resumed only in classes segregated by gender.
 In higher grades (7 through 12) and at the university level, classes for girls and women have been suspended.
 On 27 September, the new chancellor of Kabul University, Mohammad Ashraf Ghairat, announced that women were not allowed to return to university to either study or work.
+These are the only bans in the entire world against female higher and secondary education on a formal level.

 The Taliban cited security concerns as the reason for these measures, however, did not specify under which conditions girls would be allowed to return to school.
+A spokesman for the Taliban claims that they are "working on mechanisms to provide transportation and other facilities that are required for a safer and better educational environment."
+This statement was also made in 2001 during the Taliban's first rule.
+At that time, no solution was implemented, and as of 2021, no solution seems to be in place.
+In response to these restrictions, some Afghan women have turned to online learning platforms.

+Other than the restrictions placed on the access to education and work, women aren't allowed to leave the home without a male family member.
+This policy was implemented even before the U.S. withdrawal, in areas such as Helmand, where the Taliban ordered women not to leave their homes under threat of consequences.
+Freedom of movement may be restricted to protect "national security, public order, public health or morals or the rights and freedom of others."
+However, past actions taken by the Taliban would suggest that said security concerns have been used as a justification for restricting women's rights.